google/glome/python/README.md

 python -m test.my_module_name
 ```

 where `my_module_name` is the name of the test module to be executed (the name of the file without the .py).

-A simple fuzzing test was also done and can be found on `fuzzing_test.py`.
-This test is not run along the unittest, to run it use:
+To run the fuzzing test use:
 ```
 python -m test.fuzzing_test
 ```